adaptris/interlok-docs/docs/pages/cookbook/cookbook-1drive.md

 4. Ensure there is a user with an Exchange mailbox
 ![Users Setup](../../images/cookbook/outlook365/o365-4.png)

-## Interlok-Mail Setup
+## Interlok-OneDrive Setup

 The application ID, tenant ID, client secret and username are all required and should match those given in the Azure portal.
-When sending mail a list of recipients is also required.

-### Consumer Configuration
+### Downloading Files

 For the consumer to be able to retrieve messages it requires several key bits of information, in addition to what is necessary for a polling